zachvance/simple_port_scanner/README.md

 port.
 My next task would be to expand the functionality to work with a range of addresses, output all of the results, and take user input.

-I started by creating a class, 'ScanQuery', which holds the variables related to the scan and methods for different scan types.
+I started by creating a class, `ScanQuery`, which holds the variables related to the scan and methods for different scan types.

 Everything was going well, until I started providing longer lists of ports to check; every additional port was adding